drhsqlite/fossil-mirror/www/interwiki.md

   *  Configuration is required.
 The intermap must be set up correctly before interwiki links will work.
 This contrasts with ordinary links that just work without any configuration.
-Cloning a repository copies the intermap, but normal syncs to not keep the intermap in sync.
+Cloning a repository copies the intermap, but normal syncs do not keep the intermap in sync.
 Use the "[fossil config pull interwiki][fcfg]" command to synchronize the intermap.